benyscott/detourapp/README.md

 App name: Detour
 Description: An app that displays a compass pointing to different POIs with estimated time to walk or cycle

-Metadata:
-# Navigation meets zen
+# Detour - Navigation meets zen

 Bringing travelling to your city / Discovering your neighbourhood